realsuayip/rest-filters/docs/source/recipes/using-constraints.rst

 ---------------------

 This constraint enforces mutual inclusivity between specified filters.
-This can bu used to enforce the use certain filters together.
+This can be used to enforce the use of certain filters together.

 For example: